ForgeRock/tntp-web3auth/README.md

 <!--
- * The contents of this file are subject to the terms of the Common Development and
- * Distribution License (the License).
-You may not use this file except in compliance with the
- * License.
+ * This code is to be used exclusively in connection with Ping Identity Corporation software or services.
+ * Ping Identity Corporation only offers such software or services to legal entities who have entered into
+ * a binding license agreement with Ping Identity Corporation.
  *
- * You can obtain a copy of the License at legal/CDDLv1.0.txt.
-See the License for the
- * specific language governing permission and limitations under the License.
- *
- * When distributing Covered Software, include this CDDL Header Notice in each file and include
- * the License file at legal/CDDLv1.0.txt.
-If applicable, add the following below the CDDL
- * Header, with the fields enclosed by brackets [] replaced by your own identifying
- * information: "Portions copyright [year] [name of copyright owner]".
- *
- * Copyright 2023 ForgeRock AS.
--->
+ * Copyright 2024 Ping Identity Corporation.
+All Rights Reserved -->
 # Web3Auth

-A simple authentication node for ForgeRock's [Identity Platform][forgerock_platform] 7.3.0 and above.
+A simple authentication node for Access Management 7.4.0 and above.
 This node uses <strong>Web3Auth </strong>which is a pluggable wallet infrastructure for
 Web3 wallets and applications.

-It streamlines the onboarding of both mainstream and crypto native users in under a minute by providing experiences that they're most comfortable with.
-With support for all OAuth based logins systems, web & mobile native platforms, Web3Auth provides a seamless onboarding experience for your users.
+The goal of this node is to log a user into Web3Auth, and retrieve the users wallet to add to the session.

+This node uses the [Web3Auth Core Kit Single Factor Auth Web SDK](https://web3auth.io/docs/sdk/core-kit/sfa-web).

 Copy the .jar file from the ../target directory into the ../web-container/webapps/openam/WEB-INF/lib directory where AM is deployed.
 Restart the web container to pick up the new node.
 The node will then appear in the authentication trees components palette.

 ## Dependencies

-To use this node, you must
+To use this node, you must:

 <ul>
-    <li>Have a Web3Auth account</li>
-    <li>Have an account within AM</li>
+    <li>Setup a Web Application in Web3Auth with a Custom Authentication </li>
 </ul>

 ## Inputs

-There must be`Username`
-`Password`
-nodes within the journey to authenticate the user <br>
-within AM to initiate Web3Auth authentication
+The node expects a username to be passed in that will be used for wallet retrieval.

 ## Configuration
 <table>